kevinrmendez/liana/README.md

 Parallax
-and BULMA CSS framework for managing the presentation of the site For simplicity all the js scripts where included in the index.html file
+and BULMA CSS framework for managing the presentation of the site For simplicity all the js scripts where included in the index.html file In order to see the website download the index.html and the assets.zip folder and save them in the same directory